We recently reported that the façade of FSSP’s church in Rome, Santissima Trinità dei Pellegrini, had been beautifully restored to its original color.

 A medallion of the Sacred Heart at the head of the left side.

 The chapel of the Cross at the back of the right side, originally intended to be used primarily for Requiem Masses.
-Since the FSSP took charge of the church, an image of Our Lady of Sorrows has been added to the altar, and some black candlesticks.
+Since the FSSP took charge of the church, an image of Our Lady of Sorrows has been added to the altar, along with some black candlesticks.

 The middle altar, dedicated to St Philip.